Nikon D4, 14-24mm, ISO 100, ƒ/10, 1/100, off-camera flash using the Neewer TT850 flash & Neewer 433MHz Wireless 16 Channel Flash Remote Trigger

 Nikon D4, 14-24mm, ISO 640, ƒ/2.8, 1/25, off-camera flash using the Neewer TT850 flash & Neewer 433MHz Wireless 16 Channel Flash Remote Trigger

-I know that if anyone were shooting with an iPhone or point-and-shoot camera, they would not get this quality of images.
+I know that if anyone were shooting with an iPhone or a point-and-shoot camera, they would not get this quality of images.
 They are different.
 Having your photos look better than a smartphone camera is very important if you want to work.
 Why would they hire you if my pictures didn’t look like what they can make with their cameras?

 This past weekend I was photographing Bottles and Cans performing at North Beach Bar & Grill on Tybee Island.
 There were no lights on the band; therefore, they performed as a silhouette as the night went on.